omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

 - change number of times completed in base workout model to add together all times that workout was completed from all instances
         - ?keep count variable and create a method that updates that count variable based on all count variables in instances?
                 - ?maybe only calls update when an instance is updated?
+                - ?maybe only called once a night overnight?
 - change number of times completed in instance to be specific to that instance
         - ?keep count variable and create a method that updates the count variable whenever a box is checked?
 - Create a user homepage